Spinal Accessory Nerve Palsy

 How is SAN palsy treated?

-- Physical and occupational therapy can help strengthen other muscles in your shoulder to help make up for the loss of function of the trapezius.
-Exercises are also used to regain range of motion, which helps with function and lessens pain.
+- Physical (PT) and occupational therapy (OT) can help strengthen other muscles in your shoulder to help make up for the loss of function of the trapezius.
+Exercises are also used to regain range of motion, which can help your shoulder work better and can lessen your pain.

 - Surgery may be needed in some cases of SAN.
 Surgery options may include: